Core entropy of quadratic polymonials: Definitions

 \looseness-1 We thus obtain a unique map $\tilde h=h\circ\pi\colon\M\to[0,\log 2]$, and continuity of $\tilde h$ follows from continuity of $h$, with continuity of $\pi$ being well known.
 More specifically, the map $\tilde h$ can also be constructed explicitly as follows.

+We define a \emph{ray pair} $RP(\phi,\phi)$ to be the union of two rays (in a dynamical plane or in parameter space) that land (or perhaps accumulate) at a common point, together with the union of their accumlation sets.
+Every ray pair divides $\C$ into two open components.

-\begin{definition}[Entropy Associated to Quadratic Polynomial in $\M$] Let $p_c(z):=z^2+c$ be any quadratic polynomial with $c\in\C$ for which the critical value is in the Julia set, and let $\theta$ be the external angle of any dynamic ray that lands or accumulates at $c$.
-The \emph{critical ray pair} will be the ray pair $RP(\theta/2,(1+\theta)/2)$, and a precritical ray pair of generation $n$ will be any ray pair on the backwards orbit of the critical ray pair and that takes $n$ iterations to map to the ray $R(\theta)$.
+\begin{definition}[Entropy Associated to Quadratic Polynomial in $\M$] Let $p_c(z):=z^2+c$ be any quadratic polynomial with $c\in\C$ for which the critical value is in the Julia set, and let $\theta$ be the external angle of any parameter ray that lands or accumulates at the parameter $c$.
+The \emph{critical ray pair} will be the ray pair $RP(\theta/2,(1+\theta)/2)$, and a precritical ray pair of generation $n$ will be any ray pair on the backwards orbit of the critical ray pair that takes $n$ iterations to map to the ray $R(\theta)$.

-If $p_c$ is such that the critical value is in the Fatou set, then it has an attracting or parabolic orbit and there is a unique periodic characteristic ray pair; precritical ray pairs are then defined as ray pairs on its backward orbit.
+If $p_c$ is such that the critical value is in the Fatou set, then it has an attracting or parabolic orbit and there is a unique periodic characteristic ray pair that lands on the boundary of the Fatou component containing the critical value; precritical ray pairs are then defined as ray pairs on its backward orbit, and their generation is the number of iterations it takes to map to the characteristic ray pair.